chunga-codder/Good-readme/README.md

       properly installed

-      for you to be able to use thi app,u install util,inquirer,fs
+      for you to be able to use this app,you have to install util,inquirer,fs

 ## Usage: